 Raising Meat Birds on Pasture

-You can keep your chickens in a coop with just a small run attached, but I love raising my meat birds on pasture.
-The meat is higher in omega-3s, and the birds are just happier.
+You can keep your chickens in a coop with just a small run attached, but meat birds raised on pasture tend to produce meat that is higher in omega-3s and the birds are just happier.

 06 of 06